bkolasinski/3Dtouch/README.md

 # 3Dtouch for each touchscreen
 This is a prototype available under the MIT license.

-3Dtouch allows the use of twinning to "3D touch" technology using any touch screen, not just in iPhone 6s or iPhone 6s+.
+3Dtouch allows the use of twinning to "3D touch" technology using any touch screen, not just on iPhone 6s or iPhone 6s+.

 [Click here to try a demo](http://touch.crabby.pl/)